diseraluca/diseraluca.github.io/_posts/2019-02-21-chronicle-of-learning.md

 They provide the same structural advantage of functions in other languages, be it maintanability or scalability.

 Now, what we said before, about the important difference between transition being expressable as expression and being described in a declaration, should make more sense.
-For the algorithm we are using to move right, the diverging instruction path we have to follow is exactly a transition, write a blank and then move right.
+For the algorithm we are using to shift the input, the diverging instruction path we have to follow is exactly a transition, write a blank and then move right.

 This should make sense by now, in case it wasn't already understandable before, but, to further increment the teaching value of this example, we will look at the expansion that happens in the rightShift TM.
 We'll see a concrete case with the following expression: